Ricky Williams: Return to football

 Williams at the 2005 Pro Football Hall of Fame Game.

 Williams officially returned to the Dolphins on July 24, 2005, paid back a percentage of his signing bonus and completed his four-game suspension for a failed drug test.
 At his return press conference, Williams expressed his apologies for leaving the team two days before the start of training camp, which had contributed to the Dolphins' having their worst season in years.
 Williams finished with six touchdowns and a 4.4 yards per carry average on 168 carries and 743 yards during 2005.
 While he shared time with Ronnie Brown, he did run for 172 yards in Week 16 against the Tennessee Titans, and 108 yards in Week 17 against the New England Patriots.

-On February 20, 2006, the National Football League announced that Williams had violated the NFL drug policy for the fourth time.
+On February 20, 2006, the NFL announced that Williams had violated the league's drug policy for the fourth time.
 His mother reportedly said she did not think it was another marijuana violation, and that he may have been in India when he was supposed to be tested.
 On April 25, 2006, Williams was suspended for the entire 2006 season.
 It has been suggested that the substance may have been an herb related to his interest in holistic medicine.